Robert Maestri: Mayor

 After this easy victory, though, Maestri retreated from his accessible governing style in his second term in order to spend more time running his Old Regular machine, which allowed city services to erode.
 With the mayor's attention elsewhere, the corruption and favoritism that already characterized his administration grew even further.
 Maestri and the Longites had reached a deal with mobster Frank Costello whereby the city would ignore slot-machine laws in exchange for a cut of the proceeds, so prostitution and illegal gambling flourished in New Orleans under Maestri's tenure.
 The growing problems of New Orleans in Maestri's second term were too much for the Old Regular machine to handle, and allowed young reformer deLesseps Story Morrison Sr. to defeat Maestri in the mayoral election of January 1946.
 Morrison served until 1961.

-Personality

-Maestri's most famous utterance came when dining with President Franklin Roosevelt on Oysters Rockefeller at New Orleans' famous Antoine's Restaurant, when Maestri blurted "How ya like dem erstuhs, Chief?" in his characteristic thick New Orleans accent.